Struggling to cope with finding balance in your life? Here are some of my musings entitled “Are you running your life?”

 Whatever she was doing, she looked happy enough.
 But she was doing a lot of stuff.

 Ticking a few things off the list at once.

 Then I thought, why did it look second nature for her to do all of these things?
 Could her phone call wait?
 Would she get more benefit from exercising by leaving her phone at home?
-Would she have gotten even more benefit in this moment not talking, not exercising and just being with the day and the environment.
-It was a beautiful day.
+Would she have gotten even more benefit in this moment not talking, not exercising and just being with the day and the environment?

 The problem is it has now become all too commonplace to squeeze so much in.
 Thanks to the runnings of our modern world, many of us have become gadget junkies and speed freaks.